 It’s important to be realistic about Christmas dinner—cook within your comfort zone, don’t serve lots of different alternatives and myriad courses.
 If you love goose, restrict yourself to roast potatoes (cooked in goose fat), spiced red cabbage and apple (which can be made ahead), and frozen petit pois as accompaniments.
 If you hate the whole turkey razzmatazz, opt for a rib of beef with freshly grated horseradish sauce, roast potatoes, brussels sprouts and such like.

-Some carefully-sourced, ready-made shopping can help create gorgeous wintery meals that require minimal cooking.
-Morecambe Bay potted shrimps (Furness Fish & Game) for example, make a lovely starter with hot toast, while dressed crab (Sussex Fish) or fresh ravioli (La Tua Pasta) make a delicious, simple lunch or supper, particularly if you make a bitter endive salad with beetroot and red onion for the former and an elegant salad of finely sliced Sardinian camone tomatoes dressed in a peppery olive oil for the latter.
+Some carefully-sourced, ready-made shopping can help create gorgeous wintery meals that require minimal cooking: Morecambe Bay potted shrimps (Furness Fish Markets) for example, make a lovely starter with hot toast, while dressed crab (Sussex Fish) or fresh ravioli (La Tua Pasta) make a delicious, simple lunch or supper, particularly if you make a bitter endive salad with beetroot and red onion for the former and an elegant salad of finely sliced Sardinian camone tomatoes dressed in a peppery olive oil for the latter.

 Fresh fruit, nuts and seasonal delicacies such as dates, panforte and Turkish delight (The Turkish Deli) are a perfect substitute for pudding, while mince pies (Konditor & Cook) may seem predictable, but remain irresistible to any unexpected guests, especially if served with some fragrant mulled wine.